solarwinds/solarwinds-snap-agent-docker/README.md

 ### DaemonSet

 The DaemonSet, by default, will give you insight into [containers](https://docs.appoptics.com/kb/host_infrastructure/#list-and-map-view) running within its node and gather system, processes and docker-related metrics.
-To deploy the DaemonSet to Kubernetes verify you have an appoptics-token secret already created and run:
+To deploy the DaemonSet to Kubernetes verify you have an solarwinds-token secret already created and run:
 ``` bash
 kubectl apply -k ./deploy/overlays/stable/daemonset
 ```